pretix/pretix-docs/docs/tutorial/event.md

 That means we have to record their name and affiliation during purchase.
 While we are viewing the event-level dashboard, we will click ":fontawesome-solid-wrench: Settings" in the sidebar, which lands us on the general settings page for the event.
 We will open the "customer and attendee data" tab at the top.
-Here, under the "attendee data (once per personalized ticket)" subheading, there are options for asking certain information for every ticket purchased.
+Here, under the "attendee data (once per personalized ticket)" subheading, there are options for asking for certain information for every ticket purchased.
 We will set the attendee name to "Ask and require input" and the company option to "Ask, but do not require input".
-In the text fields labeled "attendee data explanation", we will add an explanation as to why we're collecting the data in question.
+In the text field labeled "attendee data explanation", we will add an explanation as to why we're collecting the data in question.
 Our explanation reads as follows:
 "We will use the name, title and company you submit for your badge."